microchip-pic-avr-examples/pic18f45k42-curiosity-hpc-labs/README.md

 LED D2 blinks at a rate of approximately 1.5 seconds.

 #### Summary
 One way to create a delay is to spend time decrementing a value.
 In assembly, the timing can be accurately programmed since the user will have direct control on how the code is executed.
-In C, the compiler takes the C and compiles it into assembly before creating the file to program to the actual PIC MCU (HEX file).
+In C language programming, the compiler takes the C and compiles it into assembly before creating the file to program to the actual PIC MCU (HEX file).
 Because of this, it is hard to predict exactly how many instructions it takes for a line of C to execute.
-For a more accurate timing in C, this lab uses the MCU's TIMER1 module to produce the desired delay.
-TIMER1 is discussed in Lab 7: Timers.
+For a more accurate timing in C, this lab uses the MCU's Timer1 (TMR1) module to produce the desired delay.
+TMR1 is discussed in Lab 7: Timers.

 <br><img src= "https://i.imgur.com/hK95BJI.jpg">

 ### <u>Lab 3: Rotate</u>
 #### Introduction
-This lab is built on Lab 1 and 2, which showed how to light up a LED and then make it blink using loops.
-This lab incorporates four onboard LEDs (D2, D3, D4 and D5) and the program will light up each LED in turn.
+This lab is built on Labs 1 and 2, which showed how to light up a LED and then make it blink using loops.
+This lab incorporates four on-board LEDs (D2, D3, D4 and D5) and the program will light up each LED in turn.

 #### Hardware Effects
-LEDs D2, D3, D4 and D5 light up in turn every 500 milliseconds.
-Once D5 is lit, D2 lights up and the pattern repeats.
+LEDs D2, D3, D4 and D5 light up in turn every 500 ms. Once D5 is lit, D2 lights up and the pattern repeats.

 #### Summary
 In C language, a Binary Left Shift (<<) and a Binary Right Shift Operators (>>) are used to move bits in the registers.
 The shift operations are 9-bit operations involving the 8-bit register being manipulated and the Carry bit in the STATUS register as the ninth bit.
 With the rotate instructions, the register contents are rotated through the Carry bit. <br />

 For example, for a certain register rotateReg, we want to push a ```'1'``` into the LSB of the register and have the rest of the bits shift to the left, we can use the Binary Left Shift Operator (<<).
-We would first have to set up the Carry bit with the value that we want to push into the register before we execute shift instruction, as seen in the figure below.
+We would first have to set up the Carry bit with the value that we want to push into the register before we execute the next instruction, as seen in the figure below.

 ###### Left Shift Binary Operation
 ![Lab3-left-shift-binary-operation](images/Lab3-left-shift-binary-operation.PNG)

 Similarly, if we want to push a ```'1'``` into the MSB of the register and have the rest of the bits shift to the right, we can use the Binary Right Shift Operator (>>).
-We would first have to set up the Carry bit with the value that we want to push into the register before we execute shift instruction, as seen in  the figure below.
+We would first have to set up the Carry bit with the value that we want to push into the register before we execute the next instruction, as seen in  the figure below.

 ###### Right Shift Binary Operation
 ![Lab3-right-shift-binary-operation](images/Lab3-right-shift-binary-operation.PNG)